isomerpages/mpa-seathedifference/_matchmaker/The Experienced Worker/Meet Alvin.md

 ### MEET ALVIN
 <img border="0" alt="9" src="https://i.ibb.co/CwjzdnB/9.png">

 Amidst a stack of bills and flyers, one about meeting a certain “Matchmaker”, stands out.
-Stepping into her office, he pours out his worries about how his years of experience may be rendered obsolete in this new, fast-paced environment, that is all about 'tech'.
+Stepping into her office, he pours out his fears about how his years of experience may be rendered obsolete in this new, fast-paced world that is all about 'tech'.

 ### INSPIRED BY REAL PEOPLE

 <img border="0" alt="2" src="https://i.ibb.co/5c04nvj/2.png">

 Thayaalan (or Dylan, as he is known to his industry counterparts) is a shipbroker and an Associate Director at Braemar Shipbroking Pte.
-Ltd. Like Alvin, Dylan made the transition from an entirely different industry to maritime later in his career.
-A former uniformed serviceman, he joined the maritime industry as a shipbroker.
-From a solo contributor, he now leads a finds fulfilment in mentoring a team of junior shipbrokers.
+Ltd. Like Alvin, Dylan made the transition to maritime late in his career from an entirely different industry — the uniformed services.
+From a solo contributor, he now leads a finds fulfillment in mentoring a team of junior shipbrokers.

+Read his story next.